Post

 Bidwell Lore – Magnificent Mohicans

 Welcome to week 38 of Bidwell Lore!
-This week we are featuring two accounts from series a created by the Stockbridge-Munsee Community called Magnificent Mohicans, where they share the remarkable stories of their Mohican ancestors.
+This week we are featuring two accounts from a series created by the Stockbridge-Munsee Community called Magnificent Mohicans, where they share the remarkable stories of their Mohican ancestors.
 Magnificent MohicansJohn Konkapot (c.
 1690-1764/5) Pophnehonawoh, also known as John Konkapot, was a highly regarded diplomat and community leader in the Mohican Nation’s experience in “Indiantown,”...

 Bidwell Lore – The Mythology of Indiantown

-Welcome to week 36 of Bidwell Lore where we discuss the Mythology of Indiantown (now Stockbridge).
+Welcome to week 36 of Bidwell Lore, where we discuss the Mythology of Indiantown (now Stockbridge).
 We will be off next week and back with a new post on January 5th.
 “History is that certainty produced at the point where the imperfections of memory meet the inadequacies of documentation.”
 [1] “A plat of 23,040 acres of land lying...

 Bidwell Lore – Farewell to Barnabas